 (with LeAnne Howe)

-One of the craft tools that a writer must deploy in writing fiction, creative nonfiction, and poetry is using verbs as images of movement.
-What a reader “sees” in a story’s movement, pacing, and plot, are determined by verbs choices the author makes.
+One of the craft tools that a writer must deploy in writing fiction, creative nonfiction, and poetry is using verbs as images and movement.
+What a reader “sees” in a story’s movement, pacing, and plot, are determined by verb choices the author makes.
 My craft lecture and writing exercises are meant to build on a writers’ instincts of shifting the camera-eye by choosing verbs that enhance the narrative.
 I’ll discuss dead white male writers, and living Native women writers and my approaches to using verbs as images.
 In addition, the workshop will offer writing exercises to improve verb usage.

 (Soma)tic Poetry Rituals: Resurrect Extinct Vibration